supermitsuba/PeopleSearch/README.md

 Note that these are things I wanted to do that were out of scope, but might be valid to add to the project.

+- StyleCop not working properly.
+Reporting on Generated code.
 - Address lookup for validating
 - Shrink pictures for search to make the results faster
 - Color and styling